HypeCheck

 Red Flags to Watch For

-• Raw beef liver carries real foodborne illness risk — a case of serious heart infection (pericarditis) was linked to eating raw beef liver
+• Raw beef liver carries real infection risk — a case of serious heart infection (pericarditis) was linked to eating raw beef liver

-• Approximately 1% of commercial beef livers in one study showed amyloid A deposits, though transmission risk to humans appears low
+• Rare cases of amyloid protein deposits found in commercial beef liver (about 1 in 100 samples in one study), though transmission risk to humans appears low

 Products Containing Beef Liver